Frequently Asked Questions

 Generally we recommend running on a computing cluster.
 If this is not possible, cloud services such as AWS may also be available.

-If you want to test WRF-GC locally, a Linux system with at least 8 recent (consumer CPUs: Intel Haswell, 4th-generation Core; AMD Ryzen) CPU cores, 32 GB of memory is recommended.
+If you want to test WRF-GC locally, a Linux system with at least 8 recent (consumer CPUs: Intel Skylake, 6th-generation Core; AMD Ryzen Zen 2 and above, 3xxx-series) CPU cores, 64 GB of memory is recommended.
 However, running on your own computer may be extremely slow and only recommended for debugging.

 I want to build a cluster for my lab to run WRF-GC.
 What do you recommend?

 Hardware is ever-changing, but both recent AMD EPYC and Intel Xeon processors will work.
 If you are using an AMD system, you may want to use GNU compilers for better performance.
 Storage capacity is generally the more, the better, because WRF-GC outputs are fairly large as they include the 220+ species and all met fields computed by WRF and GEOS-Chem.